jnear/cs3020-compiler-construction/projects.md

   - A description of challenges you encountered / parts you were not able to implement
   - You will submit a video of your project presentation at the same time as your project implementation and README

+For the *project milestone*, you should submit:
+- A *status update* of 1 paragraph, stating what you have accomplished and what is left to finish
+- A file containing your current implementation - either `compiler.py` if you didn't modify any other files, or a .zip file containing the whole compiler directory if you did

 ## Schedule & Grading

 The final project is worth 10% of your final grade.
 The schedule for final project deliverables, and the contribution of each one to the grade you receive for the final project, are as follows: